katokishin/docker-lnd/README.md

 4. Install optional init scripts for upstart and systemd are in the `init` directory.

+5. You must set up a wallet in order to generate macaroons.

+        docker exec -u lnd -it lnd-node lncli create

 ## Documentation

 - Additional documentation in the [docs folder](docs).